fazpass-sdk/react-native-trusted-device-v2/README.md

-# flutter_trusted_device_v2
+# react-native-trusted-device-v2

-This is the Official flutter package for Fazpass Trusted Device V2.
+This is the Official react native package for Fazpass Trusted Device V2.
 If you want to use native sdk for android, you can find it here: https://github.com/fazpass-sdk/android-trusted-device-v2 <br>
 For ios counterpart, you can find it here: https://github.com/fazpass-sdk/ios-trusted-device-v2 <br>
 Visit [official website](https://fazpass.com) for more information about the product and see documentation at [online documentation](https://doc.fazpass.com) for more technical details.